 Many people believe that a birth center is safer and like a "mini hospital".
 This is simply not true.
 There is no technology or equipment in a birth center that we do not bring to your home.

 There are many advantages to home birth over a birthing center.
 You get all the comforts and convenience of home, your own fridge full of food, getting back into your own bed after delivering your baby.
 Because you don't have to pay the facility fee of a birthing center, home birth is often more affordable.
 And of course, no one likes to be in a car while in labor!

 Will my insurance cover midwives and homebirth?

-- Medicaid/Denali Kid Care pay licensed midwives in the State of Alaska.
+- Medicaid/Denali Kid Care cover licensed midwives in the State of Alaska.

-- Most private insurance reimburse for midwifery services.
+- Most private insurance plans reimburse for midwifery services.

 - I offer a generous discount for prepay clients.